Routes to market in Russia

 - Performance review of existing channel partners

-- Product management to pull sales through the distributor
+- Independent product management to pull sales through the distributors

 Setting up a distribution channel in Russia